-During your stay at Tenuta Monacelli & Masseria Giampaolo in Cerrate, in the Lecce district, in Salento, in Puglia, you’ll get to taste The traditional dishes of Lecce and surroundings, and the best dishes of this wonderful region.
+During your stay at Tenuta Monacelli located in Cerrate, or even the Salento Living in the historic center of Lecce, in Salento, in Puglia, you’ll get to taste The traditional dishes of Lecce and surroundings, and the best dishes of this wonderful region.

 The Sagne Ncannulate are an excellent first course made of fresh pasta.
 They’re traditionally prepared for the Sunday lunch, they belong to the farmers tradition, back when the pasta was prepared at home with only flour and water.
 The sauce was very simple, just tomato and, in special occasions, the ricotta forte, or schianta as they call it in Salento.
 This type of ricotta was made by mixing the fermented remainings, that became spicy, mixed to the sauce to make it more dense and tasty.
 Today the ricotta forte is prepared in local cheese dairies especially to be eaten together with the great fresh Sagne Ncannulate.
 This type of pasta is a rough tagliatelle rolled on themselves, and their porous texture is perfect with rustic sauces.